Napa Valley AVA

 PlumpJack Winery’s persona embodies the feeling and spirit of its owners and staff.
 From the marvelous artistic flair that Gordon Getty has provided from its inception to Gavin Newsom’s keen sense of business discipline, it is immediately evident that PlumpJack and its incredible wines are an amazing reality in today’s competitive wine industry.
 It is also a given fact that Getty and Newsom have provided the winery with effective leadership and a style of management that is both confident and highly qualified.

-Starting with its original release of less than 1,500 cases in 1995, the winery has grown steadily until it has reached its present capacity of 10,000 cases.
+Starting with its original release of less than 1,500 cases in 1995, the winery has grown steadily to reach its present capacity of 10,000 cases.

 “We are where we want to be,” remarked PlumpJack General Manager John Conover.
 “First, we have reached our winery permit’s level, and secondly, they aren’t building any more Oakville.”